riwogerald/riwogerald/README.md

   **⭐️ From [Gerald Riwo](https://github.com/riwogerald) with ❤️**

-  *"Complexity doesn’t scare me.
+  *"Complexity doesn't scare me.
 Stagnation does."*

   *"Every vulnerability has a lesson.
 Every exploit, a story worth understanding."*

-  *"The backend may be hidden, but it’s where I leave my fingerprint."*
+  *"The backend may be hidden, but it's where I leave my fingerprint."*

   <sub>| Always evolving, always learning 🚀 |</sub>
 </div>